 Early Origins of the Zellar family

 The surname Zellar was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.

 Early History of the Zellar family

 This web page shows only a small excerpt of our Zellar research.
 Another 103 words (7 lines of text) covering the years 1281, 1482, 1630, 1698, 1671, 1646, 1705, 1700 and 1671 are included under the topic Early Zellar History in all our PDF Extended History products and printed products wherever possible.

 Zellar Spelling Variations

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Zellar has appeared Sellers, Sellars, Sellors and others.

 Early Notables of the Zellar family (pre 1700)

 Notable amongst the Clan at this time was John Seller (ca. 1630-1698), English hydrographer and compass maker who published the first sailing directions for England in 1671, eponym of the Seller Glacier, Antarctica.
 Abednego Seller (c.
-1646-1705), son of Richard Seller of Plymouth, was an English non-juring divine and controversial writer...
-Another 93 words (7 lines of text) are included under the topic Early Zellar Notables in all our PDF Extended History products and printed products wherever possible.
+1646-1705), son of Richard Seller of Plymouth, was an English non-juring divine and controversial writer.

+Another 72 words (5 lines of text) are included under the topic Early Zellar Notables in all our PDF Extended History products and printed products wherever possible.